Arzik1987/REDS_experiments/README.md

 * data.table (Version: 1.13.0)
 * logitnorm (Version 0.8.38)

+Postprocessing was done on a Windows 10 operated machine with 4 cores at 2.10GHz (AMD Ryzen 5 PRO 3500U) and 16GB of memory.
 For producing the plots we additionally used:
 * reshape (Version: 0.8.8)
 * ggplot2 (Version: 3.3.2)